Z-Tong/gitskills/README.md

 A test for clone a repository to local. test line 1. test line 2.
-Creating a new branch is quick.
+Creating a old branch is quick AND simple.